upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/synthesis.md

 # Synthesis: Coverage across families of approaches

 The previous pages analyzed major families of approaches using a shared analytical lens: the governance–knowledge matrix.
 Each family was examined in terms of its dominant governance mode and the primary knowledge object it treats as governable.

-This page aggregates those observations.
-Its purpose is not evaluative.
+This page consolidates those observations.
+Its purpose remains analytical rather than evaluative.
 It does not rank approaches or suggest superiority.
-Instead, it consolidates patterns of structural emphasis and relates them to the recurring challenges identified in the upstream problem space.
+Instead, it identifies structural patterns of emphasis across families and relates them to the recurring challenges identified in the upstream problem space.

 Two complementary perspectives are used: